raunelgarcia/front-end-framework/README.md

 Open IntelliJ IDEA and select File > Open.

 Navigate to the directory where you cloned the repository and select it.

+## Configure SDK

+Go to File > Project Structure
+Click on the project SDK field.
+If the Amazon Correto SDK in not listed, select Add SDK > Download JDK.
+Select Amazon Corretto, version 11.
+Apply and confirm the configuration

 ### Set Environment Variables: